 - Properly dispose of plastics and trash

 Beaches are beautiful recreational environments that can be damaged or destroyed by pollution.
-Coastal environments are a huge part of our lives as humans and we need to protect them at all costs.
+Coastal environments are a huge part of our human lives, and we must protect them at all costs.

 Related content: Things You Can Do to Help Save the Ocean